OrangeFox86/DreamcastControllerUsbPico/README.md

 | 3 | 0x80 | 0xA0* | 0x81 | 0x82 | 0x84 | 0x88 | 0x90 |
 | 4 | 0xC0 | 0xE0* | 0xC1 | 0xC2 | 0xC4 | 0xC8 | 0xD0 |

-*When the main peripheral sets its sender address, it also sets the bits corresponding to which sub-peripherals are attached.
-For example, if sub-peripherals 1 and 2 are attached to player 1's main peripheral, the main peripheral's sender address will be 0x23.
+*When the main peripheral responds with its sender address, it also sets the bits corresponding to which sub-peripherals are attached.
+For example, if sub-peripherals 1 and 2 are attached to player 1's main peripheral, the main peripheral will set its sender address to 0x23.
 This informs the host what else is attached.
+The host should still set the recipient address to 0x20 when sending data to this peripheral though.

-The peripheral may respond with a source address as if it is player 1.
+In testing, there have been cases where a peripheral will respond with a source address as if it is player 1.
 As such, the host should ignore whatever the upper 2 bits that the device uses as its source address.

 #### Commands